 - How the condition or defect may be treated either during or after the pregnancy

 - What special needs your child may have after birth

 - What other options you have about maintaining or ending your pregnancy

 The risks of CVS are only slightly higher than those of amniocentesis.

 - Miscarriage (in up to 1 in 100 women)

 - Rh incompatibility in the mother

 - Rupture of membranes

-Simpson JL, Holzgreve W, Driscoll DA.
-Genetic counseling and genetic screening.
-In: Gabbe SG, Niebyl JR, Simpson JL, eds.
+Driscoll DA, Simpson JL, Holzgreve W, Otano L. Genetic screening and prenatal genetic diagnosis.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-6th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2012:chap 10.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 10.

-- Last Reviewed on 08/07/2012
+- Last reviewed on 10/4/2016